davidherszenhaut/hex2rgb/README.md

 # hex2rgb
-A small web-app to easily switch between hexadecimal and RGB formats for color value.
+A small website to easily switch from the hexadecimal color format to the RGB format.

-Still under construction.